Skip to content

 • Select Most Compatible (this saves photos as JPEG)

 • Note that this will increase the storage space used by your photos, since JPEG files are larger than HEIC.
+On average, expect to use roughly twice as much storage for the same number of photos.
+You will also lose access to some advanced features like Live Photos with depth data stored in a single container.

 The Bottom Line

 HEIC is a technically superior format that saves significant storage space on your Apple devices.
 However, its limited compatibility means you'll often need to convert HEIC files to more universal formats like JPG, PNG, or WebP when sharing images outside the Apple ecosystem.
+Convert HEIC to JPG instantly in your browser, or use our batch converter to process hundreds of HEIC photos at once.
+You can also compress your images after conversion to further reduce file sizes without changing formats.